vivardhan/podcast-gpt/README.md

 deactivate
 ```

-#### 1.2.3 Resolving OpenAI API Key Errors:
+#### 1.2.3 Resolving OpenAI API Key or qdrant API Key Errors:
-You may run into issues if python cannot find your OpenAI credentials in the environment variables.
-Rerun steps 3 and 4 from section 1.1.5.2 to resolve this.
+You may run into issues if python cannot find your OpenAI credentials or qdrant credentials in the environment variables.
+Rerun steps 3 and 4 from section 1.1.5.2 or 1.1.5.3 to resolve this.

 ## 2. Data API
 The data API supports the following functionality.